harikvpy/crud/README.md

 specified and `get_form()` is not overridden.

 ### `get_formset_class()`
+CRUDView supports editing of child models using a formset.
+To activate this feature, override this method and return the formset class to be used for inline editing of the child model instances.
+Note that the returned class should be a subclass of BaseModelFormSet.

+Typically one can use the django factory method `modelformset_factory()` to create this class.

+By default this method returns `None` which disables child model editing.

 ### `get_formset(formset_class, **kwargs)`
+Return the `BaseModelFormSet` derived class instance to be used for editing child model instances.

 ### `get_related_field_crud_urls()`
 Wrapper around the class option `related_field_crud_urls`.
+By default returns the value assigned to option variable `related_field_curd_urls`.

 ### `get_add_item_custom_url()`
 Return a custom url, presumably with its own view that you write, that you want to use for the create operation.
+By default returns `None`.

 ### `get_edit_item_custom_url()`
 Return a custom url, presumably with its own view that you write, that you want to use for the update operation.
+By default returns `None`.

 ### `get_delete_item_custom_url()`
 Return a custom url, presumably with its own view that you write, that you want to use for the delete operation.
+By default returns `None`.

 ### `get_item_template(self)`
+Returns the template used to render each item in list view.
+Template returned by this method is used to render each row of the model in list view.
+You can override this to customize per item rendering.

+For example, by default each row of the table is given on table row.
+But for your model, you might want to render additional rows listing the child model instances associated with the model row.
+You can acheive this by overriding this method to return a custom template.

 ### `get_pagetitle()`
+Wrapper for `pagetitle` class options variable.

 ### `get_allow_create()`
 Wrapper for `allow_create` class option.
+Method allows for determining this value during runtime rather than static definition in the code.

 ### `get_allow_edit()`
 Wrapper for `allow_edit` class option.
+Method allows for determining this value during runtime rather than static definition in the code.

 ### `get_allow_delete()`
 Wrapper for `allow_delete` class option.
+Method allows for determining this value during runtime rather than static definition in the code.

 ### `get_allow_multiple_item_delete()`
 Wrapper for `allow_multiple_item_delete` class option.
+Method allows for determining this value during runtime rather than static definition in the code.

 ### `get_disallowed_create_message()`
+Often times you might want to control the number of rows that a user can create on a table.
+Or you might want to limit row creation based on user roles.
+When such logic is determined dyanamically and the creation operation is disallowed, you can display an alert message when the table CRUD is activated.

+This method allows you to specify the custom message that will be displayed on the top of the list view (where the Create New.. button would've been) informing the user that row creation is disallowed.

 ### `get_breadcrumbs()`
+If your site supports breadcrumbs, override this method to return a list of breadcrumbs that depicts the navigation path to the CRUD url.
+Each item of this list is a 2-tuple of the form `(text, url)` where `text` is to be added to the breadcrumbs hyperlinking it to `url`.

+Breadcrumbs returned from this method are passed to the context through the context variable `breadcrumbs`.
+Ideally, your project's base template should handle this list by rendering each item in the list as an appropriately styled `<li>` or something similar.

 ### `get_actions()`
 Return a list of tuples where each tuple consists of `(label, handler,)` where